JeffersonLab/jaws-web/README.md

-# jaws-sse-server
+# jaws-web-proxy
-Server Sent Events Server for JAWS
+Web proxy for JAWS